fsamejim/micro-frontend-audio/translation-service/README.md

 ## Processing Workflow

-The service follows a detailed 3-step workflow:
+The service follows a detailed 3-step workflow with behavior that adapts based on speaker mode:

 ### Step 1: Extract English Text (20-50% progress)
 1. **Audio Preprocessing**: Clean audio and create chunks for better processing
-2. **Speech-to-Text**: Use AssemblyAI to transcribe with speaker diarization
+2. **Speech-to-Text**: Use AssemblyAI to transcribe
+   - **Multi-Speaker Mode**: Enables speaker diarization to identify different speakers
+   - **Force Single Mode**: Disables diarization, treats all speech as single speaker
-3. **Text Formatting**: Format transcript with proper speaker labels
+3. **Text Formatting**: Format transcript with speaker labels
+   - **Multi-Speaker Mode**: Maps speakers to A, B, C, etc. with spacing between speakers
+   - **Force Single Mode**: Normalizes all content to "Speaker A" format

 ### Step 2: Translate to Japanese (50-85% progress)
 1. **Chunk Translation**: Translate text in manageable chunks using OpenAI